trywilco/wilco-docs/docs/building-your-quest/conditions/user-check-authentication-exists.md

 ## Outputs

-`value` is set on the condition outputs.
+`value` is set by the condition output.
 It holds the user’s authentication info.

 Can be referenced in other blocks using `outputs.<condition_name>.value`